MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-uninstall.md

 ## How to uninstall 9.2.1

-1. On any node, uninstall Microsoft R Open (MRO) and remove any dependent packages used only by MRO.
-Most packages are uninstalled with MRO, including Microsoft R Server.
+1. On root@, uninstall Microsoft R Open (MRO) and remove any dependent packages used only by MRO.
+Most packages are uninstalled with MRO, including microsoft-mlserver-packages-r.

   + On RHEL: `yum erase microsoft-r-open-mro-3.4.1`
   + On Ubuntu: `apt-get purge microsoft-r-open-mro-3.4.1`
   + On SUSE: `zypper remove microsoft-r-open-mro-3.4.1`

+2. Remove the proprietary Python packages:

+  + On RHEL: `yum erase microsoft-mlserver-python-9.2.1`
+  + On Ubuntu: `apt-get purge microsoft-mlserver-python-9.2.1`
+  + On SUSE: `zypper remove microsoft-mlserver-python-9.2.1`

+3. Remove the hadoop package:

+  + On RHEL: `yum erase microsoft-mlserver-hadoop-9.2.1`
+  + On Ubuntu: `apt-get purge microsoft-mlserver-hadoop-9.2.1`
+  + On SUSE: `zypper remove microsoft-mlserver-hadoop-9.2.1`

-2. On edge nodes only, you could have additional packages if you installed features for operationalizing analytics.
-On a 9.2.1 installation, this is the azureml-model-management package, which you can uninstall using the same syntax in the previous step.
+4. You could have additional packages if you installed features for operationalizing analytics.
+On a 9.2.1 installation, this is the azureml-model-management library, which you can uninstall using the same syntax in the previous step.
 Multiple packages provide the feature.
 Uninstall each one in the following order:

   + microsoft-mlserver-adminutil-9.2
   + microsoft-mlserver-webnode-9.2
   + microsoft-mlserver-computenode-9.2

-  + microsoft-mlserver-config-rserve-9.2
+5. Re-list the packages from Microsoft to check for remaining files:

+  + On RHEL: `yum list \*microsoft\*`
+  + On Ubuntu: `apt list --installed | grep microsoft`
+  + On SUSE: `zypper search \*microsoft-r\*`

+ Most likely, you have `dotnet-sharedframework-microsoft.netcore.app-1.1.2`.
+[NET Core](https://docs.microsoft.com/dotnet/core/index) is a cross-platform, general purpose development platform maintained by Microsoft and the .NET community on GitHub.
+This package could be providing infrastructure to other applications on your computer.
+If Machine learning Server is the only Microsoft software you have, you can remove it now.

-3. After packages are removed, remove remaining files.
+6. After packages are removed, remove remaining files.
 On root@, determine whether additional files still exist:

   + `$ ls /opt/microsoft/mlserver/9.2.1/`

-4. Remove the entire directory:
+7. Remove the entire directory:

   + `$ rm -fr ls /opt/microsoft/mlserver/9.2.1/`

 RM removes the folder.
-Parameter "f" is for force and "r" for recursive, deleting everything under microsoft-r.
+Parameter "f" is for force and "r" for recursive, deleting everything under microsoft/mlserver.
 This command is destructive and irrevocable, so be sure you have the correct directory before you press Enter.

 <a name="installed-packages"></a>

-## Installed packages
+## Package list

-On an internet-connected computer, download the following Microsoft packages:
+Machine Learning Server for Linux adds the following packages at a minimum.
+When uninstalling software, refer to this list when searching for packages to remove.

     dotnet-host
     dotnet-hostfxr-1.1.0